-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Classroom teachers monitor and report service hours of 3rd, 4th, 5th and 6th grade students that complete at least 5 hours of pre-approved community service All 3rd, 4th, 5th and 6th grade students completed at least 5 hours of pre-approved community service Because of the COVID 19 pandemic, students were unable to complete community service during the 2021-22 school year Maintain a minimum of 80% of students in grades 4-6 meeting the standard for participation as measured by sign in sheets at events.
-Monitoring of attendance rate per daily attendance in Schoolwise Attendance system Attendance rate was 95% in 2016-17 Attendance dipped to 93.9% due to the pandemic Maintain a 95% attendance rate Analysis of tardy rate per daily attendance in Schoolwise Attendance system Tardy rate was less than 1% We continue to have less than a 1% tardy rate Maintain less than a 1% tardy rate
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Classroom teachers monitor and report service hours of 3rd, 4th, 5th and 6th grade students that complete at least 5 hours of pre-approved community service All 3rd, 4th, 5th and 6th grade students completed at least 5 hours of pre-approved community service Because of the COVID 19 pandemic, students were unable to complete community service during the 2021-22 school year Only the 6th grade students and a small percentage of 5th grade students completed at least 5 hours of pre-approved community service Maintain a minimum of 80% of students in grades 4-6 meeting the standard for participation as measured by sign in sheets at events.
+Monitoring of attendance rate per daily attendance in Schoolwise Attendance system Attendance rate was 95% in 2016-17 Attendance dipped to 93.9% due to the pandemic Attendance again decreased to 92% due to the unusually high number of sicknesses Maintain a 95% attendance rate Analysis of tardy rate per daily attendance in Schoolwise Attendance system Tardy rate was less than 1% We continue to have less than a 1% tardy rate We continue to have less than a 1% tardy rate.
+Maintain less than a 1% tardy rate

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Maintain 100% of students including English Language Learners, Low Income Students and Foster Youths have access to all required areas of studies per classroom teacher identified needs for each classroom and Foster Youths had access to all 100% of Kenwood School students have access to required areas of study Maintain 100% access for these students Maintain 30 minutes per week per class in each enrichment program peer master schedule ensuring all classes have sufficient enrichment opportunities.
-All Students, including English Learners, Foster Youth, SWD and Low-Income students, had 30 minutes per week per class in each enrichment program All students at Kenwood School have at least 30 minutes per week in each enrichment program Maintain 100% access to enrichment programs for these students
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Maintain 100% of students including English Language Learners, Low Income Students and Foster Youths have access to all required areas of studies per classroom teacher identified needs for each classroom and Foster Youths had access to all required areas of 100% of Kenwood School students have access to required areas of study 100% of Kenwood School students have access to required areas of study Maintain 100% access for these students Maintain 30 minutes per week per class in each enrichment program peer master schedule ensuring all classes have sufficient enrichment opportunities.
+All Students, including English Learners, Foster Youth, SWD and Low Income students, had 30 minutes per week per class in each enrichment program All students at Kenwood School have at least 30 minutes per week in each enrichment program All students at Kenwood School have at least 30 minutes per week in each enrichment program Maintain 100% access to enrichment programs for these students

-Action # Title Description Total Funds Contributing 4.1 Community Service Continue to work with local organizations (ie. Rotary, Kiwanis, Fire Dept., etc) to develop volunteer opportunities for community members such as lunch time clubs, after school tutoring for all 3rd, 4th, 5th and 6th grade students will complete at least 5 hours of pre-approved community service \$0.00 No 4.2 Continue enrichment programs Art, PE, Garden, Library and Music sponsored primarily by the Kenwood Education Foundation \$174,790.00 No
+Action # Title Description Total Funds Contributing 4.1 Community Service Continue to work with local organizations (ie. Rotary, Kiwanis, Fire Dept., etc) to develop volunteer opportunities for community members such as lunch time clubs, after school tutoring for all 3rd, 4th, 5th and 6th grade students will complete at least 5 hours of pre-approved community service \$0.00 No 4.2 Enrichment programs Continue enrichment programs Art, PE, Garden, Library and Music sponsored primarily by the Kenwood Education Foundation \$197,329.00 No

 Action # Title Description Total Funds Contributing 4.3 STEAM Program (Science, Technology, Engineering, Art and Math) Continue to implement STEAM/Maker enrichment sessions in all grade levels on a weekly basis.
 Evaluate program to date.
-Students with exceptional needs will have access to a broad course of study. \$29,818.00 No 4.4 Support to Foster Youths Provide transportation services to foster youth residing at the Valley of the Moon Children's Shelter \$500.00 Yes
+Students with exceptional needs will have access to a broad course of study. \$31,866.00 No 4.4 Support to Foster Youths Provide transportation services to foster youth residing at the Valley of the Moon Children's Shelter \$500.00 Yes